rbrich/keybox/README.rst

 Getting Started
 ^^^^^^^^^^^^^^^

 Run the program, type master password.
-New keys file will be created.
+New keybox file will be created.

 You are now in the shell.
 The basic workflow is as follows: